biolink/biolink-model/docs/SequenceAssociation.md

 ## Children

- * [GenomicSequenceLocalization](GenomicSequenceLocalization.md) - A relationship between a sequence feature and a genomic entity it is localized to.
+ * [GenomicSequenceLocalization](GenomicSequenceLocalization.md) - A relationship between a sequence feature and a nucleic acid entity it is localized to.
 The reference entity may be a chromosome, chromosome region or information entity such as a contig.

 ## Referenced by class